 The four-speaker system on the PX-S7000 delivers 32 watts worth of output power.
 The speakers are in the back of the instrument and offer a spread from where you play the piano.

-According to Casio, the outer speakers are some kind of diffuser that allows you to get some sense of spatial surrounding sound.
+According to Casio, the outer speakers are some diffuser that allows you to get some sense of spatial surrounding sound.

 For the compact size of the PX-S7000, Casio managed to put excellent action on this digital piano.